 Clare has a first class degree in politics and has worked in Westminster and Canadian Parliament.
 She has authored publications such as Virtual World, Real Fear (2014) on online domestic abuse and Women's Aid Annual Surveys and Cancer costs (2016).
 She has represented organisations in national broadcast media such as BBC Breakfast and Good Morning Britain and has given oral evidence to various Select Committees.

 She is also a Fellow of the Royal Society for encouragement of Arts, Manufactures and commerce (RSA).

-Clare lives in Yorkshire and you can find her on Twitter at @ladylaxton.
+Clare lives in Nottinghamshire, loves tea, running and feminism and can be found on Twitter at @ladylaxton.